 Usually, doctors can remove precancerous lesions using an endoscope before they become more serious.
 At MSK, they may destroy the lesions using endoscopic methods, including cryoablation (freezing), radiofrequency ablation (radio waves), or photodynamic therapy (destroying the abnormal cells using a light-sensitive drug and laser).
 They also can remove the lesions with a snare or dissecting knife if there is a concern for more advanced disease.

-Because Barrett’s Oesophagus is related to GORD, it’s very important that patients with Barrett’s be treated for GORD with medications or procedures that alleviate the condition, even if they aren’t experiencing symptoms.
+Because Barrett’s Oesophagus is related to GERD, it’s very important that patients with Barrett’s be treated for GERD with medications or procedures that alleviate the condition, even if they aren’t experiencing symptoms.

-This article is from Memorial Sloan Kettering Cancer Center – https://www.mskcc.org/news/what-should-know-about-barrett-s-esophagus-and-risk-esophageal
+This article is from the Memorial Sloan Kettering Cancer Center – https://www.mskcc.org/news/what-should-know-about-barrett-s-esophagus-and-risk-esophageal